 Terrain: The site is flat, almost free of vegetation and is physically suitable for a project of this type.

-The plant will be built in two phases of 495.5 MW each EPC contractors have yet to be determined.
+The plant will be built in two phases of 495.5 MW each EPC contractors have yet to be selected.
 Phase II would begin commercial operations one year following Phase I, which is currently expected to begin commercial operations by January 2003.
 Project development will run through most of the year 2000 with construction commencing in the fourth quarter of 2000.

 Because Riogen I has been awarded Emergency Plant status, it is expected to obtain the required approvals on an expedited basis.
 As discussed below, PPA and gas supply negotiations are already in progress.
 Riogen II is at an earlier stage of development.